 You have a couple options if the monthly premium quoted is more than you can afford.
 Your first is to rework specifically what you will be doing for your funeral and burial plan.
 You can go down to the funeral home of your choice and discuss want you want.
 They can work with your policy and budget to design and record your funeral plan.
 This is then attached to your policy and kept with your important records.
 See our Funeral Costs article for tips on managing your funeral cost.

-Another option is to consider buying a term policy instead of whole life.
-Term policies are less expensive than whole life.
-The risk is that your term policy could terminate before you die and you will be left without coverage.
-Term insurance may not a perfect solution but, under certain circumstances, it may be your best option.
+We do not recommend this, but you could consider buying a term policy instead of whole life.
+While harder to qualify for, term policies can be less costly than whole life.
+The risk is that your term policy could easily terminate before you die and you will be left without coverage.
+Term insurance may not a good solution but, under certain circumstances, it may be your best option.

 Step 7: Choose an End of Life Insurance Provider

 Final Expense insurance policies can be purchased through insurance agents and through funeral service providers and their agents.

 In some cases they can also be purchased directly from some insurance companies.
 This however is not a good choice and you do not save a nickel in doing so.
 All rates are set with your state.
 Rates are based on you as a “risk” and nothing else.